floorish/smooth-scroll/README.md

 Smooth scroll
 =============

-A simple smooth scrolling library for html anchors.
+A simple javascript smooth scrolling library for html anchors.
 This script is an adaptation of http://www.dezinerfolio.com/2007/08/08/df-javascript-smooth-scroll

+- Very light weight (Just 2KB minified, no need for jQuery)
+- Natural easing of scroll speed
+- Include script and it works (see `Scroller.init()` in the source file)

-Changes:
+### Changes:

 - Added element ids as possible target
+- Only used on elements that have a existing target

 ---